 The HEI research program has addressed many important questions about the health effects of a variety of pollutants, including carbon monoxide, methanol, diesel exhaust, several air toxics (aldehydes, benzene, 1,3-butadiene), nitrogen oxides, ozone, oxygenates added to fuel, and ambient particulate matter.
 HEI has funded studies to understand the mechanisms of diseases, to develop better methods to assess health effects and determine exposure and dose, and to address issues common to many pollutants.
-The program has included theoretical, in vitro, animal, controlled human exposure, and epidemiologic studies.
+The program has included modeling, in vitro, animal, controlled human exposure, and epidemiologic studies.
 The choices of which pollutants to study or scientific questions to investigate have been made based on many considerations, including evaluation of issues raised by HEI's sponsors and analysis of the regulatory needs and uncertainties about health effects of specific pollutants.
 HEI has, on some occasions, produced special reports to evaluate the state of existing science in areas related to policy and to determine research needs in new areas.

-In April 2005, after extensive consultation with sponsors, scientists, and other constituents, HEI issued a new fiveyear plan, the HEI Strategic Plan for Understanding Health Effects of Air Pollution 2005-2010, which describes research and review priorities and plans for implementing them.
+In April 2005, after extensive consultation with sponsors, scientists, and other constituents, HEI issued a new five-year plan, the HEI Strategic Plan for Understanding Health Effects of Air Pollution 2005-2010, which describes research and review priorities and plans for implementing them.
 Recognizing that quality science requires seeking out and validating new methods to design more informative studies, the plan highlights innovation and validation as a theme.
-One example in the Plan is identifying and applying new types of health effects endpoints, including genomic and proteomic methods, in ways that will provide meaningful information about susceptibility to effects of air pollutants and about changes relevant to health effects induced by air pollutants.
+For example, the plan emphasizes the importance of using new technologies-such as genomics and proteomics-in identifying health effects endpoints provided such endpoints provide meaningful information about the effects of air pollution.

-The 2005-2010 Plan has 4 priority topics :
+The 2005-2010 Plan describes four priority topics:

-• Health Effects of the Air Pollution Mixture, including developing a major research program to systematically evaluate the relative toxicity of different PM components and gaseous pollutants and research to improve our understanding of exposure to and health effects of air toxics, with a focus on areas likely to have high levels of exposure.

-• Emerging Technologies and Fuels, including the Advanced Collaborative Emissions Study, a collaborative effort that involves chemical and physical characterization and health effects testing of emissions from diesel engine/control technology systems designed to meet stringent emission standards for PM and nitrogen oxides (NOx) that went into effect in 2007 and will be further tightened in 2010.

-• Assessing the Public Health Impact of Air Quality Actions (Accountability): building a larger and broader accountability research program to assess the health effects of actions taken to improve air quality.

-• Enhanced International Perspective: continuing international contributions to HEI's US-focused scientific efforts as well as continuing the work in Asia and in other parts of the world (e.g., Latin America).
+- Health Effects of the Air Pollution Mixture, including developing a major research program to systematically evaluate the relative toxicity of different PM components and gaseous pollutants and research to improve our understanding of exposure to and health effects of air toxics, with a focus on areas likely to have high levels of exposure. - Emerging Technologies and Fuels, including the Advanced Collaborative Emissions Study, a collaborative effort that involves chemical and physical characterization and health effects testing of emissions from diesel engine/control technology systems designed to meet stringent emission standards for PM and nitrogen oxides (NOx) that went into effect in 2007 and will be further tightened in 2010. - Assessing the Public Health Impact of Air Quality Actions (Accountability): building a larger and broader accountability research program to assess the health effects of actions taken to improve air quality. - Enhanced International Perspective: continuing international contributions to HEI's US-focused scientific efforts as well as continuing the work in Asia and in other parts of the world (e.g., Latin America).